-The Just Places Lab is a transdisciplinary platform for research and creative action centered on community memory, imagination, and the just care of places
+The Just Places Lab is a transdisciplinary platform for research and creative action centered on community memory, imagination, and the just care of places.

 An introduction by Dr. Jennifer Minner, Just Places Lab Director

-While at Cornell University, much of my research and teaching concentrated on understanding tensions and synergies between city planning and preservation, especially in considering means of equitably caring for places, communities, and the built environment.
+While at Cornell University, much of my research and teaching has concentrated on understanding tensions and synergies between city planning and preservation, especially in considering means of equitably caring for places, communities, and the built environment.
 The phrase ‘just places’ was originally a provocation - a question and a challenge.
 In 2019, I taught the first of a series of courses about intersections of creative practices, social equity, and preservation.
 Just Places?
 Community Preservation, Art, and Equity investigated how the arts and creative place-keeping can ignite historical consciousness and engage with creative practices that repair, maintain, celebrate, defend, remember, reinterpret, adapt, and preserve places and communities.
 The class was a method of exploration with students and collaborating community partners (Enterprise Community Partners and Assembly House 150), what city planning, preservation, and allied fields were imagining and doing to work creatively toward socially just places.
 The emphasis in the course Just Places? was on artistic practices and visual media.
-I was increasingly conscious of the power of creative practices to invoke the past and give new life to urban memory, to imagine alternative futures, to challenge present conditions, and to engage simultaneously and reciprocally with the built and social aspects of cities.
+I became increasingly conscious of the power of creative practices to invoke the past and give new life to urban memory, to imagine alternative futures, to challenge present conditions, and to engage simultaneously and reciprocally with the built and social aspects of cities.

 Within the lab, there are a variety of research projects that serve as a series of learning pathways about the intertwined nature of materiality and society in the continuous shaping and care of places.
 These research projects have been about the importance of imagination, and the tools of creative media and practices (including art, technology, urban maintenance and preservation) to expand consciousness about society and the world around us in ways that lead to and inform action.